QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 ## Overview

-This lecture explores JAX implementation of the exercises in the lecture on [inventory dynamics](https://python.quantecon.org/inventory_dynamics.html).
+This lecture explores JAX implementations of the exercises in the lecture on [inventory dynamics](https://python.quantecon.org/inventory_dynamics.html).

 We will use the following imports: